As a licensed and registered electrician, you have regulatory responsibilities

 - wear appropriate protective clothing and equipment (PPE).

-- ESV may direct a person responsible for non-compliant electrical work to rectify that work at no cost to the customer
+- Energy Safe may direct a person responsible for non-compliant electrical work to rectify that work at no cost to the customer

 The word ‘must’ indicates that legal requirements exist, which must be complied with.
 The word ‘should’ indicates a recommended course of action, while ‘may’ indicates an optional course of action.